write-for-ilr/write-for-ilr.github.io/README.md

    * Survey results: <https://docs.google.com/spreadsheets/d/1f3wtNGCfxtSzdkdYOZZBexO4mAGSfOFQ8WcqwwitId0>
    * Survey info: <https://old.reddit.com/r/ukvisa/comments/1knjydy/if_youve_emailed_your_mp_please_fill_out_this/>

+2. Many community members have suggested that you ask your British friends to write to their MPs about this issue.
+In their letters, they can highlight that applying laws retrospectively is not only unjust but also undermines the principle of legitimate expectation, a cornerstone of a civilized world.
+This approach is harmful not just to immigrants but to everyone, as it sets a dangerous precedent for everyone: that laws and policies can be changed and enforced on anyone retrospectively.
+One analogy raised was: imagine a new law is passed to increase income tax and you are then required to pay the higher rate on all your previous earnings.
+How would that feel?
+The community suggests asking your British friends to write to their MPs about these fundamental issues.

-2. Someone suggested to visit the MPs in person in surgeries (meaning "meetings").
+3. Someone suggested to visit the MPs in person in surgeries (meaning "meetings").
 Check this out: <https://old.reddit.com/r/ukvisa/comments/1kkmz18/immigration_changes_announcement_1252025/mt4xzhd/>.

 ## Reddit mega-thread sorted by new comments